coreos/grafiti/README.md

 # Grafiti

-Grafiti can parse CloudTrail event data an tag resources based on it.
+Grafiti can parse CloudTrail event data and tag resources based on it.

 ## Motivating Example